Philippines halts sale of dengue vaccine as Sanofi downplays risk

 But even recent more modest analysts’ sales forecasts are now looking unattainable given the safety issue and clinical evidence revealing unequal protection against different strains of dengue.

-The World Health Organization said on Monday it hopes to review safety data this month on Sanofi’s dengue vaccine which the company said was approved in 19 countries and launched in 11.
+The WHO said on Monday it hoped to review safety data this month on Sanofi’s dengue vaccine which the company said was approved in 19 countries and launched in 11.

 Most sales have come from the Philippines through its government immunization program, and Brazil, where the state of Parana has seen a three-fold increase in dengue in the past few years.